 Research Data Management

 Knowing how to organize and manage research data is one of the most important prerequisites for ensuring the quality, security, durability, and reproducibility of research data, both during a research project and in long-term.
-We advise, support individually and in groups through workshops and events around open research data and open science.
+Data Stewards advise, support individually and in groups through workshops and events around open research data and open science.
 If you have any questions about research data management and data management plans, please contact us via E-Mail: researchdata@unibe.ch

 Support